devopsdays-kc/devopsdayskc-docs/docs/team-admin/squads-and-leads.md

 ## Social Events

-- Coordinate with Speaker team on speaker dinner
+- Coordinate with Speaker Squad on speaker dinner
 - Social events for the conference

 ## Accountant (one person)